Muntaka.com

 Tragedy of the commons is a situation where individuals acting based on self-interest overuse shared resources, ultimately leading to depletion.

-Back in Accra, I asked Jamestown fishermen about ‘saiko’ and a whole host of other destructive fishing methods.
+Back in Accra, I asked Jamestown fishermen about ‘saiko’ and a whole host of other destructive fishing practices.

 The response was straightforward: “we will stop light and blast fishing when the Government stops the trawlers from stealing our catch.”